 - Set a timer.
 Since one of the most significant obstacles to journaling is time, start small.
 Set a timer for 10 minutes.
 You will be amazed at what can happen in just 10 minutes a day.

 - Select a prompt.
 Have a list of prompts ready so you have direction.
 There are endless lists of prompts that will help alleviate boredom and keep you motivated day to day.

 8 Self-Love Journal Prompts

-- Acknowledge your efforts.
 Self-esteem is not just about success.
-It also realizes that sometimes our efforts, determination, dedication, and persistence are part of the process and great attributes to develop.
+It also recognizes that sometimes our efforts, determination, dedication, and persistence are part of the process and great attributes to develop.
 Think of a recent challenge you were faced with and how you persisted despite the outcome.

 Our 5 Favorite Worksheets and PDFs

 Clients should be encouraged to use creativity by drawing, creating symbols, or using phrases to fill each box with a “win” for the week.
-This is not only a beneficial activity in the moment, it is also a great tool to reflect on over a period of time.
+Not only is this a beneficial activity in the moment, it is also a great tool to reflect on over a period of time.

 A Model of Healthy Self-Esteem identifies places where self-evaluations, unrealistic expectations, negative core beliefs, and unhealthy rules and assumptions can get in the way.

 Exploring Character Strengths is a great way to assess personal strengths.
 Ten questions guide the participant to reflect on six areas in their life where they can identify different strengths used.